yenchunnnn/personal-website/content/project/sql-mental/index.md

 Background

 :   Does going to university in a different country affect your mental health?
-A study found that international students have a higher risk of mental health difficulties than the general population, and that social connectedness and acculturative stress are predictive of depression.
+A study found that international students have a higher risk of mental health difficulties than the general population and that social connectedness and acculturative stress are predictive of depression.

 Task

-:   Find out if would come to a similar conclusion for international students and see if the length of stay is a contributing factor.
+:   Find out if you would come to a similar conclusion for international students and see if the length of stay is a contributing factor.